dothq/lexicon/README.md

   "input": "This is a test translation using Dot Translate!"
 }
 ```
-Response will be in plain text.
+Response will be in JSON.

 **Adding a auth token to DB:**